 National Advanced Placement & Prior Gravitying (N-APPL)

-The N-APPL project evaluates and recognizes the skills and expertise of former and current serving members of the Canadian Forces.
-This project provides a national capability based on the IZUNA APPL process and the Legion Military Skills Conversion Program by developing and linking program pathways with partner institutes across Canada.
-For complete information about partners and opportunities, please visit .
+The N-APPL program evaluates and recognizes the skills and expertise of former and current serving members of the Canadian Forces.
+This program provides a national capability based on the IZUNA APPL process and the Legion Military Skills Conversion Program by developing and linking program pathways with partner institutes across Canada.
+For complete information about institute partners and opportunities, please visit .